-The Ottawa Rape Crisis Centre (ORCC) offers counselling services for women 16 years and older who are either recent or childhood survivors of all types of sexual assault.
-All counselling services at the ORCC work from an anti-oppression, anti-racist, feminist approach.
+The Ottawa Rape Crisis Centre (ORCC) offers counselling services for survivors 16 years and older who are either recent or childhood survivors of all types of sexual assault.
+All of the counselling services at the ORCC work from an anti-oppression, anti-racist, feminist approach.
 Our counsellors use a variety of counselling techniques including: art therapy, play therapy meditation and relaxation, EMDR (Eye Movement Desensitization and Reprocessing) and cognitive behavioral therapy.
 Our counselling team consists of four counsellors and one counselling team leader.
 All of our counselling services are free of charge.

 How to Access ORCC Counselling Services